 - One of the first things I recommend trying is Bach Flowers Rescue Remedy.
 It’s natural, it’s cheap and works well for some dogs and cats for fear of loud noises, separation anxiety, loss of a companion, etc. Read the directions.
 However, it doesn’t work for every dog.

 - If your dog gets stressed by thunder, flooring, fireworks, etc., try using the compression technique which is used for autistic kids.
-The method often works very well no matter what the source of stress.
+This method often works very well no matter what the source of stress.
 You can also try combining it with Bach Rescue Remedy.

 - Feed a healthy, all-natural diet that includes a good protein source.
 No chemicals.
 Poor nutrition stresses the dog’s body.
 Add probiotics to your dog’s diet to keep his immune system strong.
 Include some good supplements to cover all the bases of your dog’s health.